John E. ParksChief of Party

-John Parks leads the USAID Oceans team to achieve program objectives to combat illegal, unreported, and unregulated fishing, conserve marine biodiversity, and address human welfare concerns.
-For twenty-five years, John has worked with partners to design and implement marine resource management solutions that strengthen the environmental sustainability and human security in coastal communities around the world, particularly in Southeast Asia and the Pacific Islands.
+John Parks leads the USAID Oceans and Fisheries Partnership team to achieve program objectives on combating illegal, unreported, and unregulated (IUU) fishing, promoting sustainable fisheries and marine biodiversity conservation, and addressing human welfare and gender equity concerns within fishery supply chains.
+For twenty-five years, John has worked with governmental and non-governmental partners to design and implement marine resource management solutions that strengthen the environmental sustainability and human security in coastal communities throughout the world, particularly in Southeast Asia and the Pacific Islands.

 Rebeca Fontanilla-Andong manages USAID Oceans’ national and learning site activities in the Philippines, working closely the Philippines Bureau of Fisheries and Aquatic Resources and other national partners to implement program activities.
 Rebeca has extensive experience facilitating regional coordination, helping organizations work in cooperation throughout Southeast Asia to achieve program objectives.
 Before joining USAID Oceans, she served as Regional Project Manager of CORIN-Asia where she supported the coordination of autonomous CORIN-Asia organizations across Southeast Asia to strengthen capacity to reduce poverty.